swells/text-to-speech/README.md

 ```

 This will write out a file called `speech.wav`.
 Open `speech.wav` and you should
-hear the speech 'Is JavaScript a Functional Programming Language?' in English.
+hear the speech in English:
+> Is JavaScript a Functional Programming Language?

 ## License